JonQuxBurton/MobileMicroservicesSample/README.md

 When: The Order is placed

-Then: A SimCard Order is sent to the SimCardWholesaler
+Then: A SimCard Order is sent to the ExternalSimCardsProvider

 ## Architecture
 ![alt text](https://raw.githubusercontent.com/JonQuxBurton/MobileMicroservicesSample/master/docs/MobileMsSampleDiagram1.png)